 Losing perception of time is common, and it’s also shared with a mindset known as “flow.”
 Flow is a mental state that occurs when you are deeply invested in your current activity that may aid learning .
 Some researchers suggest that these two states may be related .

 Take our BDSM test to discover if you are more submissive or dominant.

 The Dangers of Subspace

-If you’re familiar with the rules of BDSM safety (read the 8 rules for BDSM), then you know that using a safe word is a must.
+If you’re familiar with the rules of BDSM safety (read the 8 rules for BDSM), then you know that using a safe word is a must even if only playing with gentle femdom.
 Your partner cannot always tell if you’re receiving too much stimulation and need to stop or pause, so you use your safe word to let your partner know.
 Subspace can disrupt the practice of using a safe word in a few ways.